 Interview Day is a full-day event.
 On this day there will be a program and financial aid presentation, a group activity, facility tours, a writing sample, a student panel over lunch, and a 20-minute individual interview.

 When will interviews take place?

-Interviews will take place in March.
-Students are notified of invitations to interview in late February.
+Interviews will take place in April.
+Students are notified of invitations to interview in March.

 Where will interviews take place?